 Sitting with Grief gave me the space to observe and explore.

-Can you Sit with Grief, because when grief is separate from you, you can begin to observe:
+Can you stand Sitting with Grief, because when grief is separate from you, you can begin to observe:

 - What triggers sadness?
 Do you want those triggers or not?